lmc-eu/steward/README.md

 You may want to run this command as part of your CI server build - then simply use the `--no-interaction` option to download the Selenium without any interaction and print absolute path to the jar file as the sole output.

+#### Download browser driver
+If it is not already installed on your system, you will need to download Selenium driver for the browser you want to use for the tests.
+See dedicated page [Selenium server & browser drivers](https://github.com/lmc-eu/steward/wiki/Selenium-server-&-browser-drivers#2-install-browser-driver) in our wiki for more information.

 ### 3. Write the first test
 To provide you the Steward functionality, your tests have to extend the `Lmc\Steward\Test\AbstractTestCase` class.